iamrehman16/FrontendMiniProjects/README.md

 An animated and kinetic countdown that can be replayed as many times as user wants.
 ## Good Cheap Fast
 Select parameters/quality of you project with predefined consatraints.
+## Hoverboard
+Satisfying colorful hoverboard that glows in vibrant colors when you hover.
+## Simple Timer
+A simple timer with animated circular progress bar and play/pause amd reset buttons.

 ## Contributing